realworldocaml/book/en/compiler-backend.md

 Getting precise information out of Gprof requires passing the `-p` flag to the native code compiler when compiling *and* linking the binary.
 This generates extra code that records profile information to a file called `gmon.out` when the program is executed.
-This profile information then can then be examined using Gprof.
+This profile information can then be examined using Gprof.

 #### Perf